 A Samba beat bounced its way into my hotel room from Copacabana Beach below.
 It was my first day in Rio and this area of Brazil was exactly what I grew up imagined South America to be.
 I was instantly smitten with the colonial buildings set against steep hillsides of tropical rainforest, Samba music day and night, and Caipirinhas served in coconuts on the beach and the sidewalks… the graphic, black and white mosaics that line the beachside boardwalks and city streets.
 From one end of Copacabana to the furthest end of Ipanema, each street with its own unique pattern.
 Joyfully, I found the story behind the Rio sidewalks is as interesting as they are beautiful.

 A Fractured History

 The history of paving and mosaics extends back to around 3000 BC.
 However to reveal the origins of Rio’s cobblestone sidewalks, let’s only go back so far as 1498.
 That year the king of Portugal, Don Emmanuel I, decided that his Castelo de São Jorge barracks and prison in Lisbon would have its garden paved.
 The idea came from one of the king’s right-hand men, Lieutenant General Candido Pinheiro Eusebio Furtado, who instructed the prison inmates to lay white limestone pebbles and black basalt stones in a zigzag pattern across the castle’s courtyard.
-The new look garden became a popular place for locals to enjoy time.
+The new look garden became a popular place for locals to spend time.
 It also became the subject of Portuguese literature pieces such as “The Arch of St. Anne” (1845) novel by Almeida Garrett and poem “Crystallizations” (1879) by Cesario Verde.
 The garden then became even more famous in 1842 when one of the earliest forms of photography, Daguerreotypes, was used to capture the unique cobblestone.

 The mosaics get a name